 Don't forget, we've been parents too so we know all about slammed fingers and tails!
 Keeping your babies and fur-babies safe is one of our top priorities.
 For extra safety, we created our foam door stoppers that prevent any accidents from happening.
 This stops the door from slamming and keeps your Door Buddy in place.

 Don't believe us?
-Just take a squiz of our 3,000 5-star reviews below.
+Just take a squiz of our 25,000 5-star reviews below.
 Door Buddy has been a fan favorite for thousands and we hope we become a staple in your home too!
+Once baby arrives, we know you'll want to do everything you can to keep them safe.
+We're here to help.
+It doesn't only work for little ones.
+Find out more about how to dog proof the cat feeder using Door Buddy here.

 As parents, we only want the best for our little loves.
 As fur-parents, we want just the same!
 And the fact that you won't need to pick up rogue snickerdoodles is a bonus that everyone can enjoy.
 So, the next time you ask yourself "how to baby proof litter box", let Door Buddy do the hard work for you!